 Side effects of anticonvulsants include fatigue, dizziness, nausea, and vomiting.

-A more natural option is to adopt a ketogenic diet.
+A more natural option to limit seizures is to adopt a ketogenic diet.

 This diet seems to be all the rage right now, but it has been used to help manage epilepsy since the 1920s.